-After a dialog box pops up, doubleclick on the smart battery power button on the aircraft to complete the frequency pairing process with the remote controller.
+After a dialog box pops up, doubleclick on the smart battery power button on the aircraft to complete the

 - The aircraft included in the aircraft kit is paired with the remote controller provided in the kit at the factory.
 No pairing is required after the aircraft is powered on.
 Normally, after completing the aircraft activation process, you can directly use the remote controller to operate the aircraft. - If the aircraft and the remote controller become unpaired due to other reasons, please follow the above steps to pair the aircraft with the remote controller again.